A computationally efficient physiologically comprehensive 3D-0D closed-loop model of the heart and circulation: Methodology

 \subsection{Numerical framework}

 After discretization, at each Newton--Raphson step the block system~\eqref{eq:block_system} has to be solved.
-In that regard, we applied a Schur complement approach, see~\ref{sec:SchurComplement}, to cast the problem in a pure displacement formulation and thus can reuse solver methods established previously~\cite{Augustin2016anatomically}.
+For this sake, we applied a Schur complement approach, see~\ref{sec:SchurComplement}, to cast the problem in a pure displacement formulation, to be able to reuse previously established solver methods~\cite{Augustin2016anatomically}.
 In brief, we used the generalized minimal residual method (GMRES) with an relative error reduction of $\epsilon=10^{-8}$.
-Efficient preconditioning was based on the library \emph{PETSc}~\cite{petsc-user-ref} and the incorporated solver suite \emph{hypre/BoomerAMG}~\cite{henson2002boomeramg}.
-For the time integration we used a generalized-$\alpha$ scheme, see~\ref{sec:generalized_alpha}, with spectral radius $\rho_\infty=0$ and damping parameters $\beta_\mathrm{mass}=\num{0.1}$, $\beta_\mathrm{stiff}=\num{0.1}$.
+Efficient preconditioning was based on \emph{PETSc}~\cite{petsc-user-ref} and the incorporated solver suite \emph{hypre/BoomerAMG}~\cite{henson2002boomeramg}.

+The dynamic version of the mechanics equations~\eqref{eq:current} was also used in other recent studies on cardiac EM~\cite{Regazzoni2021,Pfaller2019,Hirschvogel2017monolithic} and showed advantages in performance of the linear solver -- compared to the more common quasi-static approach -- due to a more diagonal-dominant tangent stiffness matrix~\cite{Jacob1994}.
+For the time integration we used a generalized-$\alpha$ scheme, see~\ref{sec:generalized_alpha}, with spectral radius $\rho_\infty=0$ and damping parameters $\beta_\mathrm{mass}=\SI{0.1}{\ms^{-1}}$, $\beta_\mathrm{stiff}=\SI{0.1}{\milli \second}$.

-We implemented the coupling scheme in the FE framework Cardiac Arrhythmia Research Package (CARP)~\cite{vigmond2008solvers}, see also the openCARP webpage (\url{http://www.opencarp.org}).
-Based on the MATLAB code available on the CircAdapt website (\url{http://www.circadapt.org}) we added a C\texttt{++} circulatory system module to CARP to guarantee a computationally efficient and strongly scaling numerical scheme that allows fast simulation cycles.
+We implemented the coupling scheme in the FE framework Cardiac Arrhythmia Research Package (CARPentry)~\cite{vigmond2008solvers,neic17:_efficient}, built upon extensions of the openCARP EP framework (\url{http://www.opencarp.org}).
+Based on the MATLAB code presented in~\cite{walmsley2015fast}, which is available on the \ca website (\url{http://www.circadapt.org}), a C\texttt{++} circulatory system module was implemented into CARPentry to achieve a computationally efficient and strongly scalable numerical scheme that allows fast simulation cycles.

+Execution of the 3D-0D model was sped up by limiting the number of Newton steps to $k_{\max}=1$ for the initial series of heart beats that were simulated to stabilize the coupled 3D-0D model to a limit cycle.
+This corresponds to a semi-implicit (linearly-implicit) discretization method \cite{deuflhard2011newton} which worked very well in combination with the generalized-$\alpha$ scheme.
+Finally, after arriving at a stable limit cycle two further beats were simulated using a fully converging Newton method with $k_{\max}=20$ and an relative $\ell_2$ norm error reduction of the residual of $\epsilon=10^{-6}$.